TeddyPgadie/Techdegree-Project-2/README.md

 # Techdegree-project-2

-A description of the project in your own words
+A description of the project 2

 I have been working on the project 2 of Treehouse in the TD program in which I have learned about a pagination web development technique; in which it consisted